Affiliate links on Android Authority may earn us a commission. Learn more.

 Phone carriers used to look upon SMS as their milk cow, and some charged exorbitant rates for a single SMS message.
 Message characters were counted, sending photos cost more, and monthly SMS messages were strictly capped.
 Phone carriers did it because they knew they could.
 They knew there were no serious competitors to upset the apple cart.

 But then WhatsApp came along, and suddenly you could send uncapped messages and multimedia for free, regardless of the length of the message.
 That was when the phone carriers realized the good old days were over.
-Now, phone companies are offering bundles of free SMS messages every month with customer tariffs.
+Phone companies are now offering bundles of free SMS messages monthly with customer tariffs.

 What are the pros and cons of WhatsApp?

 The pros and cons of WhatsApp are numerous, and we’ll be covering a lot of the features here that make WhatsApp popular.
 But the main pro is that you are identified on WhatsApp by your phone number.
 This means that if you are in someone’s phone contact book, you are also in their WhatsApp contact list (assuming you all use WhatsApp).
 There are no usernames to remember, and no profile URLs to click.
 If you know the phone number, you know how to get in touch.

 The main downside is that it is a Facebook-owned company, and despite the platform being encrypted, there are still privacy concerns (see the next section for this.)